HeyHeyChicken/Webhooks/README.md

 ## Features

-- This skill will allow you to call web request on sentences.
+- This skill will allow you to call web request on specific sentences.

 ## Support and contribution